 We work with all our local funeral directors to ensure that the

 emotional, pastoral and practical needs of bereaved families are met in the lead up to the funeral and during the funeral itself.

 Following the funeral, we are also here to support you if you need us.

 Each year on or around All Souls Day (2nd November) we hold a special service in St Mary the Virgin, to remember all departed loved ones to which families are invited.
 Many find this service a great comfort.

 What do I do next?

-Your funeral director can arrange things with us or you can contact us directly via the Vicar if you prefer.
+Your funeral director can arrange things with us or you can contact us directly via the Team Rector, Lindsay Hammond, if you prefer.
 We will visit you at home to talk things through.